winitzki/scall/tutorial/programming_dhall.md

 Note that this definition of "covariant" does not depend on the concept of subtyping.
 One can decide whether a type constructor is covariant just by looking at its type expression.
+This works equally well in Dhall where subtyping is not supported.

 The intuition behind covariant functors is that they represent  "data containers" that can store some data items of a given type.
 We will call covariant functors just "functors" for short.

 A simple example of a functor is a record with two values of type `A` and a value of a fixed type `Bool`.